-In the following article you will learn three simple principles, which can help you get over that self-doubt, and allow you take action when you should.
+In the following article, you will learn three simple principles, which can help you get over that self-doubt, and allow you take action when you should.

 If you don’t ask, the answer will always be no.

 Being told “no” sucks, which is why we often avoid putting ourselves in situations where we might get rejected.
 However, actually receiving that rejection usually isn’t that big of a deal.
-In essence, the problem is that we hold ourselves back, and spend a huge amount of time and effort agonizing over the decision whether or not to act, just because were afraid of rejection, even when that rejection has no consequences.
+In essence, the problem is that we hold ourselves back, and spend a huge amount of time and effort agonizing over the decision whether or not to act, just because we’re afraid of rejection, even when that rejection has no consequences.

 Think about it this way: once you get over the fear of the rejection, you only stand to profit by putting yourself out there and asking for what you want.
 Up until the moment you ask, you automatically have “no” for an answer.
 Therefore, by asking, you can either keep that “no”, or possibly change it to a “yes”.
-By just being willing to ask, you’re already significantly improving your odds for success.
+By just being willing to ask, you’re already significantly improving your odds of success.

 It’s easier to ask for forgiveness than for permission.